jirotubuyaki/ThunderBayesR/README.md

 This activity would not have been possible without the support of my family and friends.
 To my family, thank you for much encouragement for me and inspiring me to follow my dreams.
 I am especially grateful to my parents, who supported me all aspects.

 ## References
-Ferguson, Thomas.
-1973.
-“Bayesian Analysis of Some Nonparametric Problems,” Annals of Statistics.
-1 (2):
-209–230.

-Hartigan, M. A., J. A.; Wong.
-1979.
-“Algorithm as 136: A K-Means Clustering Algorithm,” Journal of the Royal Statistical Society, SeriesC.
-28 (1): 100–108.
-JSTOR 2346830.
+[1] Hartigan, J. A.; Wong, M. A. Algorithmas136: A k-means clustering algorithm .
+Journal of the Royal Statistical Society, Series C. 28 (1): 100–108.
+JSTOR 2346830, 1979.

-Liu, Jun S. 1994.
-“The Collapsed Gibbs Sampler in Bayesian Computations with Applications to a Gene Regulation Problem,” Journal of the American Statistical Association 89 (427): 958–966.
+[2] Rokach, Lior, and Oded Maimon.
+"Clustering methods."
+Data mining and knowledge discovery handbook.
+Springer US, 2005.
+321-352.

+[3] Ester, Martin; Kriegel, Hans-Peter; Sander, Jörg; Xu, Xiaowei (1996).
+Simoudis, Evangelos; Han, Jiawei; Fayyad, Usama M. (eds.).
+A density-based algorithm for discovering clusters in large spatial databases with noise.
+Proceedings of the Second International Con ference on Knowledge Discovery and Data Mining (KDD-96).
+AAAI Press. pp. 226–231.

+[4] John W Lau & Peter J Green (2007) Bayesian Model-Based Clustering Procedures, Journal of Computational and Graphical Statistics, 16:3, 526-558, DOI: 10.1198/106186007X238855.

+[5] Muller Peter, et al. Bayesian Nonparametric Data Analysis.
+Springer, 2015.

+[6] Ferguson, Thomas.
+Bayesian analysis of some nonparametric problems.
+Annals of Statistics.
+1 (2): 209–230., 1973.

-Pitman, Jim.
-1995.
-“Exchangeable and Partially Exchangeable Random Partitions,” Probability Theory and Related Fields 102 (2): 145–158.
+[7] Pitman, Jim.
+Exchangeable and partially exchangeable random partitions.
+Probability Theory and Related Fields 102 (2): 145–158., 1995.

+[8] Broderick, Tamara, et al. “Beta Processes, Stick-Breaking and Power Laws.”
+Bayesian Analysis, vol. 7, no. 2, 2012, pp. 439–476., doi:10.1214/12-ba715.

-Yngvason, Elliott H. Lieb; Jakob.
-1999.
-“The Physics and Mathematics of the Second Law of Thermodynamics,” Physics Reports Volume:310 Issue:1 1–96.
+[9] Elliott H. Lieb; Jakob Yngvason.
+The physics and mathematics of the second law of thermodynamics.
+Physics Reports Volume:310 Issue:1 1-96., 1999.

+[10] Liu, Jun S. The collapsed gibbs sampler in bayesian computations with applications to a gene regulation problem.
+Journal of the American Statistical Association 89 (427): 958–966., 1994.

+[11] P. Fränti and S. Sieranoja K-means properties on six clustering benchmark datasets.
+Applied Intelligence, 48 (12), 4743-4759, December 2018.